OooShiny-Community/migration/mailserver.md

     ssl_cert = </etc/letsencrypt/live/mail.shiny.ooo/fullchain.pem
     ssl_key = </etc/letsencrypt/live/mail.shiny.ooo/privkey.pem

 Save and close the file.
-Then reload dovecot.
+Reload dovecot.

     sudo systemctl reload dovecot

 ## Send Test Email

-Log into iredadmin panel with the postmaster mail account postmaster@shiny.ooo.
+Log into the iredadmin panel with the postmaster mail account postmaster@shiny.ooo.
 In the Add tab, you can add additional domains or email addresses.

-After you create a user, you can visit the Roundcube webmail address and login with the new mail user account.
+After you create an address, you can visit the Roundcube webmail address and login with the new mail user account.

     https://mail.your-domain.com/mail/

 Test sending and receiving.
+For troubelshooting, [Errors you may see while maintaining iRedMail server](https://docs.iredmail.org/errors.html#recipient-address-rejected-sender-is-not-same-as-smtp-authenticate-username)

 ## Fail2ban Allowlist